stacks-network/stacks-core/sip/sip-001-burn-election.md

 ### Step 3: Sortition

-In each election block, there is one election per distinct chain tip committed to.
-The next block for each chain tip is determined with the following algorithm:
+In each election block, there is one election across all candidate leaders (across all chain tips).
+The next block is determined with the following algorithm:

 ```python
 # inputs: